Fonta1n3/FullyNoded/Readme.md

 However, developing and supporting this project is hard work and costs real money.
 Please help support the development of this project!

 * [GitHub Sponsors](https://github.com/sponsors/fonta1n3)
-* Bolt12 and Silent Payment address for donations coming soon.

 ## Why Fully Noded®?